LWilsonDev/beethoven-memory-game/README.md

 # Music Memory
-A memory game to help children learn to differentiate between musical pitches.
+A memory game to help students learn iconic musical motifs by Beethoven.

-Sometimes people can find it hard to tell if one note is different from another.
-This game aims to make this easy by linking a visual cue to each sound in the form of coloured cards.
+This game was specially made for Beethoven's 250th Centenery year, to help students in a school in Germany with their studies of Beethoven's music.
+I built it upon an existing msucial memory game that I wrote a little while ago.

 The game is essentially just a typical memory card game, where the player needs to find the matching pairs in the fewest turns possible.
-The difference here is that each pair of cards has an accompanying musical note.
-At the 'easy' level, the cards (or notes) have a colour, so that even if the musical pitches are ignored, pairs can still be matched.
-Hopefully, the musical notes will begin to be recognised, and the child will gain confidence that they can hear the different 'colours'.
+The difference here is that each pair of cards has an accompanying musical motif.
+At the 'easy' level, the cards (or notes) have a picture of the motif in musical notation, so that even if the musical motifs are ignored, pairs can still be matched.
+Hopefully, the musical motifs will begin to be recognised, and the student will gain confidence in recognising the different pieces.

 Once the user is familiar with the game, the 'hard' level can be selected.
-This removes all the colours, leaving all cards blank when turned, so that the only way to match them is by listening and matching the same musical notes.
+This removes all the notation, leaving all cards blank when turned, so that the only way to match them is by listening and matching the same musical motifs.

-The site is live [here](https://lwilsondev.github.io/music-memory-game/)
+The site is live [here](https://lwilsondev.github.io/beethoven-memory-game/)

 ## UX
 This game is aimed at children but should also be fun for adults.
 I wanted it to be clear and easy to use - without the need for lengthy instructions.